-Lab coat (See your instructor prior to purchasing one, you are required to keep clean, if necessary, you need to wash it at home).
-"Sharpie" type permanent marking pen.
+A lab coat is suggested but not mandatory (You are required to keep it clean though.
+If necessary, you need to wash it at home).

-2. A drawer will be assigned to each group.
+4. A drawer will be assigned to each group.
 The instructor will unlock and lock the drawers for each lab section.
 You should keep the following lab supplies in you drawer.

-Lab coat (See your instructor prior to purchasing one).
+Lab coat

 "Sharpie" type permanent marking pen.

 Gram staining kit (Supplied)

 Inoculating loops (Supplied)

 Glass spreaders (Made by each student or supplied)

-3. Under NO circumstances is eating, drinking, or gum chewing allowed in the laboratory.

-4. Purses, Book bags, textbooks, and notebooks may be placed under the counters or in your assigned lab drawers but never on the counter or shelf above the counter.
+- 5. Purses, Book bags, textbooks, and notebooks may be placed under the counters or in your assigned lab drawers but never on the counter or shelf above the counter. - 6.
+Because this course is MICRObiology, it is essential that proper care of microscopes be adhered to.

-5. Coats and other clothing accessories should be left on the coat rack in the front of the laboratory.

-6. Because this course is MICRObiology, it is essential that proper care of microscopes be adhered to.
 All microscopes should be cleaned, covered, and placed in the appropriate location.
-Abuse of microscopes will not be tolerated!

-7. Labeling: All labeling is to be done with an organic solvent-based (non-water based) "Sharpie" type permanent marking pen.
+Abuse of microscopes will not be tolerated! - 7.
+Labeling: All labeling is to be done with an organic solvent-based (non-water based) "Sharpie" type permanent marking pen.

-- Petri plates: Should be labelled on the bottom with your name, dates, and other necessary information. - Test tubes: May be labelled on the glass surface of the tubes or on a piece of tape put onto the glass surface of the tube but NEVER on the cap. - Test tube racks: Are to be labelled with masking tape but no markings should be made directly on the rack itself with any form of marker.
+Petri plates: Should be labeled on the bottom with your name, dates, and other necessary information.

+Test tubes: May be labelled on the glass surface of the tubes or on a piece of tape put onto the glass surface of the tube but NEVER on the cap.

+Test tube racks: Are to be labelled with masking tape but no markings should be made directly on the rack itself with any form of marker.

-- 8. Contaminated material is to be placed in the proper containers at the completion of the experiment: NEVER put contaminated material in waste baskets or sinks or on the countertop. - 8a.
+- 8. Contaminated material is to be placed in the proper containers at the completion of the experiment: NEVER put contaminated material in regular waste baskets or sinks or on the countertop. - 8a.
 Slides containing microbes are to be put into a slide morgue or glass container labeled "contaminated" after the experiment is completed.

 - 8b.
 Plastic petri plates inoculated with microbes should be discarded in the orange biohazard bags upon completion of experiments. - 8c.
-Contaminated/used pipettes (except Pasteur Pipettes) are to be placed into pipette jais labeled "Bleach Morgue."

-8d.
-Contaminated Pasteur pipettes are to be placed tip down in glass containers labeled "Lysol Morgue."

-8e.
-All other contaminated materials should be discarded on the metal cart provided for this purpose.
+Contaminated/used pipette tips (except Pasteur Pipettes) are to be placed into pipette jars labeled "Bleach Morgue." - 8d.
+Contaminated Pasteur pipettes are to be placed tip down in glass containers labeled "Lysol Morgue." - 8e.
+All other contaminated materials should be discarded on the metal cart provided for this purpose. - 8f.

-- 8f.
 NEVER return opened or used materials to the supply bench without telling your lab instructor. - 9.
 Hands should be washed before and after lab work. - 10.
 Lab countertops must be cleaned with disinfectant (Roccal) both before and after lab work. - 11.
 You will be using some containers filled with bleach.
 This chemical kills bacteria very quickly.
 However, it can also stain your clothes so be careful when using it. - 12.
 For many experiments, you will be using a flame to sterilize materials.
 NEVER LEAVE A FLAME UNATTENDED!!!! - 13.
 Immediately report any accidental spill of microbial cultures to your lab instructor.